Home > Scholarship Programs

 > Regents' Scholars

 The Regents' Scholarship is designed to assist first-generation college students in achieving their educational goals at Texas A&M University.
-Six hundred recipients will receive up to $5,000 per year for up to four years – with the ability to add other scholarship.
+Nine hundred recipients will receive up to $5,000 per year for up to four years – with the ability to add other scholarships.

 You must be a first-generation college student (neither parent has earned a bachelor’s degree).
 Your family’s adjusted gross income must be less than $40,000 per year as verified through the Free Application for Federal Student Aid (FAFSA

 ).
 You must meet the requirements of the Regents’ Scholarship Program and maintain Satisfactory Academic Progress (SAP

 ).
 Award eligibility varies based on Enrollment Status

 .
 For details, please visit the Award Proration